homedirectory/semantic-analysis/processor/README.md

 ## Building
 Prebuilt jar can be found [here](https://github.com/homedirectory/semantic-analysis/blob/master/processor/platform-annotation-processor-metamodel-1.4.6-SNAPSHOT.jar).

-### Installing the processor to local maven repository
+1. Checkout the `Issue-#849` branch.
+2. Step into `platform-annotation-processor/platform-annotation-processor-metamodel` and do `mvn clean install`.
+The processor is now installed into the local repository and the jar is built in the `target` directory.

-You can install the processor from the prebuilt jar:
+Alternatively, you can install the processor from the prebuilt jar:

 ```bash
 mvn install:install-file -Dfile=platform-annotation-processor-metamodel-1.4.6-SNAPSHOT.jar -DgroupId=fielden -DartifactId=platform-annotation-processor-metamodel -Dversion=1.4.6-SNAPSHOT -Dpackaging=jar
 ```

 ## Maven dependency
-Add the processor as a maven dependency to your project (`{PROJECT}-pojo-bl`):
+Add the processor as a maven dependency to your project (in the `{PROJECT}-pojo-bl` module):

 ```xml
 <dependency>
   <groupId>fielden</groupId>